-Impairment assessment on inventories in Madagascar
+Impairment assessment on cryptocurrencies

-(refer to notes 4(k), 5(ii) and 21 to the consolidated financial statements)
+(refer to notes 4(s), 5(ii) and 17(b) to the consolidated financial statements)

-As at 31 December 2023 the Group had inventories with carrying amount of US\$327,059,000, of which US\$304,020,000 represented graphite ores in Madagascar.
+As at 31 December 2024 the Group held the cryptocurrencies with carrying amount of US\$7,313,000.

-Management of the Group reviewed the net realisable values of the inventories at the end of the reporting period in accordance with the Group's accounting policies and concluded that there was no impairment of the inventories in Madagascar.
+Management of the Group reviewed the recoverable amount of the cryptocurrencies at the end of the reporting period in accordance with the Group's accounting policies and concluded that there was no impairment of the cryptocurrencies.